Fleetwood: Transport

 Fleetwood lies at the northern end of the Blackpool tramway, which is operated by Blackpool Transport.
 It is about 12 mi from Fleetwood to the southern terminus at Starr Gate, and about 8 mi to Talbot Square, Blackpool.
 There are 10 tram stops in the town, the southernmost being Rossall School.
 Trams run the full length of both Lord Street and North Albert Street, undivided from regular road traffic.
-Bus service to Blackpool is provided by Blackpool Transport and Stagecoach North West, who also provide services to Preston and other local destinations.
+Bus service to Blackpool is provided by Blackpool Transport, Transpora and Archway Travel, who also provide services to Preston and other local destinations.

 There are frequent passenger ferry sailings from Fleetwood across the River Wyre to Knott End-on-Sea via the Wyre Estuary Ferry.

 Passenger sailings to Douglas are not currently on a regular timetable.
 Ferries were operated by the Isle of Man Steam Packet Company from 1876 to 1961, and again periodically from 1971.
 However, in recent years the service has been restricted to once or twice per year.
 From 2004, Stena Line provided some passenger accommodation on its thrice daily service to Larne in Northern Ireland.
 However, Stena Line withdrew the service at the end of 2010.

 The town being built on a peninsula, for many years there were only two roads into and out of Fleetwood: Broadway, through Cleveleys, designated as the A587, and Fleetwood Road, through Thornton, designated as the A585.
 To cater for container traffic, Amounderness Way was built in the late 1970s and re-designated as the A585.
 In the 1990s, Amounderness Way was extended further into the town to the end of Dock Street (the entrance to the Freeport shopping village) along the former railway bed.

 The town was for several years the northern Fylde terminus of the railway line to London, hence the hotel opposite the site of the now demolished Fleetwood railway station is called the North Euston Hotel.
 The line also carried landed fish from the docks to distant markets.
 There has been no railway service to Fleetwood since 1970.
 Poulton-le-Fylde and Blackpool North are the nearest railway stations.
 However, the line to Poulton is still present, and plans remain to re-open the line in the future.
 In June 2021 a feasibility study was submitted by the Lancashire County Council to the Department for Transport to re-open the line from Fleetwood to Poulton-le-Fylde, under the government's Restoring Your Railway programme.